mia-platform/documentation/docs/development_suite/api-console/api-design/limit-user-actions.md

 The following logic is applied:

 - **Rules**: Project and Company rules are combined together without conflict, as only disallow rules are used.
-- **User Roles**: If a user has roles assigned at the project level, only those roles used to find the applicable rules.
-If no project-level roles are assigned, the roles defined at the company level are used instead.
+- **User Roles**: If a user has roles assigned at the Project level, only those roles used to find the applicable rules.
+If no Project-level roles are assigned, the roles defined at the Company level are used instead.

 ## Configuration definition

-To enable this feature the `project` or `tenant` `configurationManagement.saveChangesRules` field of the configuration must be set with a list of objects with the following structure:
+To enable this feature the `Project` or `Company` `configurationManagement.saveChangesRules` field of the configuration must be set with a list of objects with the following structure:

 | Field               | Type        | Description                                   | Optional |
 | ------------------- | ----------- | --------------------------------------------- | -------- |